albert-grigoryan/hls_recorder/README.md

 ## Overview

 HTTP server recording _HTTP Live Video Streames_ to _video/image_ files.
+Build with CMake and packeged with Docker.

+Libraries Used:
+- Boost
+- OpenCV
+- Served

+Tools used:
+- CMake
+- Docker

 ## Features
 1. Record HLS stream - **/record?length=n** (NOTE: do not forget to pass the access token in the _HTTP Authorization header_, by default is is equal to _"SAskXxSzYuS2nnyvsNQBxKDG25FSyNs2"_.).
 E.g. for 2 seconds: